vovoid/vsxu-com/products.md

             <ul>
                   <li>VSXu Player is our music/audio/sound visualizer end user program</li>
                   <li>VSXu Artiste is the creative tool to create visuals, real time art and many other things</li>
-                  <li>VSXu Server is a production environment intended for live venues</li>
                 </ul>

             {% include mid_ad.html %}